 A computerized sewing machine is a unit that is fully controlled by a computer that’s in charge of various motors inside.
 That computer operates the needle, tension discs, stitch selection, feed dogs, automatic threading, the speed, and every other part in the machine.
 The best feature regarding computerized sewing machines is the automatic stitching.
 These same motors can move the needle in all directions, up and down, side to side, and form limitless patterns.

 Some computerized machines allow you to create your own stitch, with your own settings and then duplicate it on the fabric as many times as you want.
-Computerized machines often support embroidery and quilting.
+Computerized units often serve as top-rated embroidery sewing machines or as the best quilting sewing machines.
 Another plus side of owning a computerized machine is having the ability to update the system, which means that it’s not stuck with the current settings.
 Some updates may very well update the machine and make it run better.

 Also, when you buy a computerized sewing machine, it’s true that you get a predetermined number of stitches (that’s always larger than in other types of sewing machines), but some units let you upload additional stitches.
 If you are an advanced user of sewing machines or a professional, then sewing speed is something you will definitely pay attention to.
 That’s the point of computerized sewing machines, after all.
 They automate processes that take away your precious time and let you fully explore your creative side by focusing on various projects.
 Some computerized sewing machines can achieve stitching speed of 1000 stitches per minute.

-We have seen that computerized sewing machines come with some benefits that manual machines lack, but that doesn’t mean that a computerized sewing machine is better.
+We have seen that computerized units come with some benefits that manual machines lack, but that doesn’t mean that a computerized sewing machine is better.
 The main question is – which one is better for you?
 Let’s look at some objective pros and cons.

 1. Manual Sewing Machine Pros